braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

    -  Protein
    -  Nutritional Density
    -  Many other metrics for nutrition

--  <h4 style="display: inline;"> Data Input: </h4>
+##### Data Input

--  -  Users will be entering the names of foods to search the dataset.
+-  Users will be entering the names of foods to search the dataset.
 -  Users will be selecting specific foods to see visualisation tools on its nutritional content.
 -  Users will be inputting minimum and maximum values for a nutrition to display foods that fall within that range.
 -  Users will be inputting low, mid, and high levels for various nutrients to display a list of filtered food items that fall within those ranges.
 -  **ADDITIONAL ITEM CONTAINS INPUT**
 -  The users will be accessing the Nutritional_Food_Database.csv via their inputs above.

--  <h4 style="display: inline;"> Data Output: </h4>
+##### Data Output

--  -  Visualisation tools such as pie charts and bar graphs when a food item is searched or clicked from a display.
+-  Visualisation tools such as pie charts and bar graphs when a food item is searched or clicked from a display.
 -  A list of foods after the user inputs minimum and maximum values from the range menu
 -  A list of foods after the user inputs low, mid, and high values from the filter menu.
 -  **ADDITIONAL ITEM CONTAINS OUTPUT**

--  <h4 style="display: inline;"> Target Users: </h4>
+##### Target Users

--  -  Nutritionists and Dietitians
+###### Nutritionists and Dietitians

 -  Why: To search for specific nutrients and analyse the data to give informed advice.

-   -  Educational Institutions
+###### Educational Institutions

 -  Why: As a resource to teach students about nutrition, and use the visualisation tool as way to better engage students.

-   -  Health Conscious Individuals
+###### Health Conscious Individuals

 -  Why: To search for nutritional information on the food they are eating to make more informed choices.

-   -  Researchers
+###### Researchers

 -  Why: For easily searching through nutritional data and for its visualisation tools, to aid research projects.

-   -  Food Manufacturers
+###### Food Manufacturers

 -  Why: To become more aware of the relative sizes of different nutrients in their products and to better market the product to consumers based on its content.

 ### 1.2 System capabilities/overview

+#### System Functionality

+-  Users of the system will be able to search, filter, and visualise nutritional data from the Nutritional_Food_Database.csv with a user-friendly graphical user interface.
+The main objective is to allow users to more easily gain access to nutritional data so that they can gain insight into the content of their food.

+#### Features and Functionalities:

+##### GUI

+-  An interface that allows users to easily and graphically navigate the Nutritional_Food_Database.csv.
+   -  Functionality:
+      -  A food item search feature
+      -  Tools for visualisation, such as bar graphs and pie charts
+      -  Menus to perform different actions on the data

+##### Food Search

+-  A search feature that allows users to search for food items by name and see all its available nutritional data.
+   -  Functionality:
+      -  A search bar where you can enter the name of a food
+      -  A display that contains the nutritional information available for that food, along with visualisations of the data.
+      -  An autocomplete feature that helps in finding the desired food

+##### Nutrition Breakdown

+-  A feature that allows the user to see the nutritional breakdown of the food item they selected through pie charts and bar graphs.
+   -  Functionality:
+      -  Pie charts and bar graphs
+      -  An interactive component that allows the user to flip between the bar graphs and pie charts

+##### Nutrition Range Filter

+-  Allows users to select a nutrient and gives them the ability to input maximum and minimum values, and displays to them a list of foods that fall within that range.
+   -  Functionality:
+      -  A range menu for choosing between different nutrients
+      -  Fields to enter the maximum and minimum values
+      -  A display afterwards that contains the list of foods

+##### Nutrition Level Filter

+-  Allows users to filter foods by their nutritional content levels: low, mid, and high.
+The filter includes: fat, protein, carbohydrates, sugar, and nutritional density.
--  System Functionality: What will the system do?
+   -  Functionality:
+      -  Low: Less than 33% of the highest value
--  Features and Functionalities: Describe the key features and functionalities of the system.
+      -  Mid: Between 33% and 66% of the highest value
+      -  High: Greater than 66% of the highest value
+      -  A filter menu for choosing the level of each nutrient
+      -  Fields below each nutrient
+      -  A display afterwards that will contain the list of foods
+   -  **ADDITIONAL FEATURE**

 ### 1.3 Benefit Analysis